Accenture/openathon-2019-angular/lab-04/README.md

 ## Adding the API Url
-Now that we have our server runing we have to make some changes in our code.
-First lets change the environment.ts file and add the new API Url.
+Now that we have our server running, we have to make some changes in our code.
+First let’s change the environment.ts file and add the new API URL.

 ```javascript
 export const environment = {